xiupos/xiupos/content/about.md

 ---
-title: "ABOUT ME & MY BLOG"
+title: "ABOUT ME & MY BLOG and NOTE"
 ---

 Hey, I'm [xiupos](https://xiupos.net/).

-The blog updates irregularly about the electronic work and the scenery photos to improve the writing power of xiupos.
+This blog and note update irregularly about the electronic work and the scenery photos to improve the writing power of xiupos.
 Since it is written as a memorandum for myself, there are many difficult-to-understand contents.
 I would be grateful if you could get some ideas from my posts.